×

 Telocyte is a company founded by Michael Fossel, MD, Ph.D., and Peter Rayson and is focused on curing Alzheimer’s disease using telomerase gene therapy.

-Telocyte and the CNIO (Centro Nacional de Investigaciones Oncológicas) in Spain have signed a Memorandum of Understanding for collaboration to take Telomerase Therapy to FDA human trials.
+Telocyte has signed a Memorandum of Understanding with the CNIO (Centro Nacional de Investigaciones Oncológicas) in Spain for collaboration to take telomerase gene therapy.to FDA human trials.
 Under the supervision of Dr. Maria Blasco, the CNIO has recently made advances in both animal research and delivery systems and is collaborating with Telocyte to bring telomerase therapy closer to the clinic.

-The Telocyte company has substantial funding to cover the costs of human trials and is awaiting an FDA decision on their IND application.
-According to their Q1 2021 newsletter, they will be moving into large animal models later this year.
+The Telocyte company has stated that it has substantial funding to cover the costs of human trials and is awaiting an FDA decision on their IND application.
+According to their Q1 2021 newsletter, they had intended to move into large animal models by the end of that year; however, it does not appear that this has happened, and the most recent corporate newsletter is from Q4 of 2024, with no suggestion that such studies are underway or imminent.
+We judge it possible that the company is inactive.

 Organizations: